Here are a few of the open source projects that Terralien crew members are involved in:

 test/unit Nathaniel Talbott

 One of the first things Nathaniel did when encountering Ruby five years ago was to write a unit testing framework.
 Originally called Lapidary, it quickly gained an audience, was renamed to test/unit, and ended up in the Ruby standard library.
 It has stood the test of time amazingly well.
-You can learn more about test/unit through its RDoc, and there’s a short tutorial on the RubyGarden wiki.
-Rumor has it that there’s a successor in development, but you didn’t hear that from us!
+You can learn more about test/unit through its RDoc, and there’s a short tutorial Nathaniel posted way back when on the ruby-talk mailing list.

 QueryTrace Rails Plugin Nathaniel Talbott